 If your employees are reporting this error message, it means that the SAML IdP is trying to use an HTTP URL and only HTTPS is supported.
 It is important that the entire sign-in flow uses HTTPS only.
 So even if the initial sign-in form is served over HTTPS, you can get this error if your IdP redirects to an HTTP URL somewhere later in the process.
 If you fix this and users are still getting the error message, please contact Google Cloud Support.

 I am an IT administrator.
 Why am I am not being redirected to my SAML Identity Provider?

 This is by design.
 In the event of something going wrong during setup, we still want the administrator to be able to login and troubleshoot the problem.

-Does SSO work with SSL content filters?
+Does SSO work with TLS and SSL content filters?

 Yes.
 Please follow Set up TLS (or SSL) inspection on Chrome devices for setup.
 In addition to whitelisted domains documented in Set up a host name whitelist, you also need to whitelist your SSO Identity Provider domain and www.google.com.

 To give third party software direct access to the device camera on behalf of your SSO users, you can enable single sign-on camera permissions.

 Go to Device managementChrome managementDevice SettingsWhitelist of single sign-on camera permissions.
 Learn more about this setting.